treasure-data/se-starter-pack/retail-starter-pack/README.md

 Ingestion is performed using standard Treasure Data connectors or SDKs to land data from source systems into the Treasure Data landing database (SRC database).
 Data is inserted to the SRC database tables as-is from the source with no transformations.
 Depending on the source the data may be loaded either via batch on a scheduled basis or streamed in near real-time.

-### PRP (Profile-Ready Processing) Layer
+### PRP (Prep) Layer

 The retail starter pack includes a PRP layer that sits between raw data ingestion and the source schema.
-PRP provides:
-- Initial data standardization
-- Column mapping and type conversion
+PRP is where data normalization is done:
+- Unpacking nested JSON fields
+- Concatatenation or separation of fields if necessary
 - Early filtering of unnecessary fields
-- Preparation for downstream profile unification

 For further details, and specific details on the schema required see Data Ingestion.

+### Mapping
+### Processing Flow
+In the mapping stage, PRP columns are mapped to required schema on schema_map. yml configurations
+3. Mapped data moves to the SRC database
+4. Standard validation and staging processes continue

 ## Data Validation & Transformation

-Data validation & transformation is the first stage of the scheduled data orchestration that builds the Parent Segment.
+Data validation & transformation is the next stage of the data orchestration pipeline.

-In this step the data ingested to the landing database (SRC database) is validated to ensure schema requirements are met and then loaded by Treasure Data workflows to the staging repository database (STG database), as a 1:1 copy of data from the source system, with some row-level data cleansing and persistent derivations applied (e.g. flags to indicate the validity of an email address format).
-(More complex attribute derivations are deferred to the GLD Stage – see GLD section.)
+In this step the data mapped in the SRC database is validated to ensure schema requirements are met and then loaded by Treasure Data workflows to the staging database (STG database), as a 1:1 copy of data from the source system, with some row-level data cleansing and persistent derivations applied (e.g. flags to indicate the validity of an email address format).
+(More complex attribute derivations are deferred to the GLD Stage after unificaton is completed – see GLD section.)

-### PRP Processing Flow
-For tables with PRP enabled:
-1. Raw data flows into the PRP database
-2. PRP transformations are applied based on schema_map.yml configurations
-3. Processed data moves to the SRC database
-4. Standard validation and staging processes continue

 ## Unification